insomniacslk/irc-slack/README.md

 ### User tokens with auth cookie

-This is still a work in progress.
-It does not require legacy tokens nor installing any app, but getting the token requires to execute a few manual steps in your browser's console.
+This approach does not require legacy tokens nor installing any app, but in order to get the token there are a few manual steps to execute in your browser's console.

 This type of token starts with `xoxc-`, and requires an auth cookie to be paired to it in order to work.